Management buy out solicitors

 The fact that the management team is acting both as a potential purchaser of the business and its management, with different duties, is a matter which has to be carefully handled.
-Our service delivers the experience needed to solve the issues.
+Our solicitors have the experience needed to solve the issues.

 The common characteristics of a MBO are:

-- Routinely, a company is set up, a NewCo, to purchase the shares/assets of the target company and following purchase, the shares in the NewCo are held by the MBO team (and any investors).
-NewCo is incorporated to permit the management team to acquire debt finance for NewCo’s acquisition of the target company, if required.
+- Routinely, a company is set up, a NewCo, to purchase the shares/assets of the existing company and following purchase, the shares in the NewCo are held by the MBO team (and any investors).
+NewCo is incorporated to permit the management team to acquire debt finance for NewCo’s acquisition of the existing business, if required.